prasadghole/canppt/CAN.md

 ## Automatic retransmission of corrupted messages

-## Distinction between temporary and permanant failures of node
+## Distinction between temporary and permanent failures of node

 # Structure of CAN
 ## Layered structure